FZambia/centrifuge/docs/content/admin_api.rst

 Overview
 ~~~~~~~~

+Namespace has an option called ``publish``.
+This option determine the possibility of
-When clients publish into channel - your application does not know about those messages.
+browser clients to publish into channel.
+If client publishes a message into channel - your
+application does not receive about that message.
+This can be useful sometimes but in most
-In most cases you need to receive event from client, process it, probably validate and save
+cases you need to receive event from client, process it, probably validate and save
 into database and then broadcast to other connected clients.
 In this case you must not
 use channels which namespace allows publishing.

-The common pattern in this situation is
-receive new message via AJAX, do whatever you need with it and then publish into Centrifuge
+The common pattern in this situation is receive new message via AJAX, do whatever you need
-using HTTP API.
-If your backend written on Python you can use Cent API client.
-If you use
+with it and then publish into Centrifuge using HTTP API.
+If your backend written on Python
-other language don't worry - I will describe how to communicate with Centrifuge API endpoint
+you can use Cent API client.
+If you use other language don't worry - I will describe how to
-right now.
+communicate with Centrifuge API endpoint right now.

-Centrifuge API url path is ``/api/ PROJECT_ID``, where PROJECT_ID must be replaced with your project ID
+Centrifuge API url path is ``/api/PROJECT_ID``, where PROJECT_ID must be replaced with your project ID
-(you can see it in Centrifuge's web interface).
+(you can find it in Centrifuge's web interface).
+So if your Centrifuge domain is ``https://centrifuge.example.com``
+then an API address will be ``https://centrifuge.example.com/api/PROJECT_ID``.

-All you need to do is to send correctly constructed POST request to this endpoint.
-This request must have
+All you need to do to use HTTP API is to send correctly constructed POST request to this endpoint.

-two POST parameters: ``data`` and ``sign``.
-Data is a base64 encoded json string and sign is an hmac based on
+This request must have two POST parameters: ``data`` and ``sign``.
+Data is a base64 encoded json string
-project secret key, project ID and encoded data.
+and sign is an hmac based on project secret key, project ID and encoded data.

 Data is originally a json object with two properties: ``method`` and ``params``.